appliedgeometry/EuLearn_db/Architectures/README.md

 ## Description
 -->

-This repository contains code for deep learning experiments on the **EuLearn dataset**.
+This folder contains deep learning models that were trained and evaluated with the **EuLearn dataset**.
 The dataset can be loaded from either `.pkl` or `.stl` formats.
-Code is organized into modular folders, each of which contains the necessary scripts to perform the reported experiments.
+The code is organized in modular folders, each of which contains the necessary scripts to perform the reported experiments.

 ## Models